-Welcome to MailChimp.
+Welcome to MailChimp

 Email doesn't need to be overwhelming.
 This guide will help you get your first campaign off the ground.
-We’ll also offer tips for managing your list, viewing your reports, and making sure your newsletters get into the right hands.
+We’ll also offer tips for managing your list, viewing your reports, and making sure your newsletters get into the right inboxes.

 In this guide, you'll learn how to:

 - Understand your reports